Print Is Not Only Stirring But Stirring Up Sales

 In another article I came across, Molly Soat of the American Marketing Association also makes a good case for why print still matters.
 She interviews several experts who call it a great partner for digital marketing.

 In the post, Aaron Padin, head of art and design at New York City ad agency J. Walter Thompson, praises print for its ability to serve up engaging content that coordinates very well with digital marketing tools.
-He says print materials are valuable due to the nearly undivided attention readers give to print, rather than multitasking like they do when consuming digital content.
+He says print materials are valuable because of the nearly undivided attention readers give to print, rather than multitasking like they do when consuming digital content.

 “Print is all about that consumer engagement, where people are physically holding the ad in their hands,” Padin says.